RaoulLuque/PlantSwap/docs/milestone_2/continuous_integration.md

 ![workflow_history.png](workflow_history.png)

 Clicking on a specific workflow, we can track the exact steps taken as shown in the following screenshot.
+Each of the respective steps can be expanded to see the exact terminal logs for the respective step.

 ![specific_workflow.png](specific_workflow.png)